KSmithJr/Kenny-s-Portfolio/README.md

 # Kenny-s-Portfolio
-Welcome to my portfilio!
-I built the Digital Twin below to make it easier to learn more about my background and experience with simple prompts.
-I engineered it using the OpenAI API trained on my LinkedIn data.
-Responses are evaluated and fact checked using an additional Anthropic Claude API, with the chatbot interface built using Gradio and deployed via Hugging Face.
-Enjoy!
+Welcome to my portfolio.
+I built the digital twin below to make it easier to explore my background and experience through natural language prompts.

+The system is powered by LLM APIs and uses a retrieval-based approach over my LinkedIn data to generate responses grounded in my actual experience.
+I also incorporated a secondary model for response evaluation and consistency checks.

+The interface is built with Gradio and deployed via Hugging Face.

 <script
 	type="module"